AzureSeeker/AZ-Security-2509/Instructions/Labs/LAB_01_RBAC.md

 In this lab, you will complete the following exercises:

-- Exercise 1: Create the Senior Admins group with the user account Joseph Price as its member (the Azure portal).
+- Exercise 1: Create the Senior Admins group with the user account Joseph Price XX as its member (the Azure portal).
 - Exercise 2: Create the Junior Admins group with the user account Isabel Garcia XX as its member (PowerShell).
 - Exercise 3: Create the Service Desk group with the user Dylan Williams XX as its member (Azure CLI).
 - Exercise 4: Assign the Virtual Machine Contributor role to the Service Desk group.